dhanesh24g/langchain-hands-on/README.md

 # langchain-course
-This repo contains my langchain course related coding assignments
+This repo contains my Langchain course related coding assignments.
+The trace-logs are maintained with Langsmith.